TCM for Seborrheic Dermatitis: Does It Really Work?

 Seborrheic Dermatitis or Psoriasis?

-In fact, Malassezia is also present in Psoriasis, making it sometimes very difficult to differentiate Seborrheic Dermatitis from Psoriasis (More on TCM for Psoriasis here!)
+In fact, Malassezia is also present in Psoriasis, making it sometimes very difficult to differentiate Seborrheic Dermatitis from Psoriasis.

 Both Psoriasis in its nascent phase and Seborrheic Dermatitis may show up as greasy, scaly patches along the hairlines, around the ears, near the inner eyebrow.